 Self-help books can boost your confidence and motivate you to stay sober.
 They provide strategies and tools to help you maintain sobriety.
 Numerous self-help books are available in print or online.

-The app store on your cellphone has numerous sobriety apps that can inspire you to quit drinking and stay sober.
+The app store on your cellphone has several sobriety apps that can inspire you to quit drinking and stay sober.
 Some apps help you keep track of alcohol intake or sobriety dates.
 Others provide daily motivational quotes.
 They may help you quit drinking, but most of these apps haven’t been medically reviewed.

 Alcoholic support groups, such as Alcoholics Anonymous, provide free help for people struggling to quit drinking.
 People with minor alcohol problems or people who have already received treatment for moderate or severe alcohol problems usually benefit from AA.